m2b3/APL/Project.md

+For questions, concerns etc. you can use the Issues tab.

 As mentioned in the introduction,  the project has 3 components -

 1. The eye-tracker component, either based on hardware or a neural network